alfecjo/picodevbox-rp2040/README.md

 # 🐾 rp2040-dev – BitDogLab Edition ((🚧Work in progress))

+## 🐳 Run in a Containerized Environment

+Tired of manual setups and toolchain installations?
+Want to skip the setup and run the projects in a ready-to-use development environment?

+🚀 **Launch all projects using our custom Docker image with full Pico SDK support!**
+The image includes build tools, dependencies, and sample projects — all pre-configured.

 A complete and professional Docker-based development environment for the **Raspberry Pi Pico (RP2040)** — curated and maintained by [alfecjo](https://alfecjo.github.io/) for use with the **Raspberry Pi Pico** or **BitDogLab** boards.

 ---